Biodiesel Fueling Infrastructure Development

 Using biodiesel in existing petroleum fuel storage tanks requires some tank preparation and adherence to EPA guidance.

 In 2011, EPA issued a guidance for the storage of biofuel blends in existing underground storage tanks (UST).
 The guidance provides a method for alternative compliance because many tanks were listed prior to the widespread use of biofuels.
 The guidance requires UST manufacturers to provide a statement of compatibility for their products with specific biofuels blends.
 All tank manufacturers have issued statements of compatibility with blends of up to 100% biodiesel.
-UST compatibility letters are available from the Petroleum Equipment Institute and the Steel Tank Institute.
+UST compatibility statements are available from the Petroleum Equipment Institute and the Steel Tank Institute.
 EPA UST regulations are implemented by individual state agencies.

 Above-ground tank manufacturers have also provided statements of compatibility with all biodiesel blends.